 8. Go behind the scenes of your favorite TV shows on an NBC Studio Tour.
 Guests get access to shows like The Tonight Show Starring Jimmy Fallon, Saturday Night Live and more.
 If you prefer theater, take a Stage Door Tour at Radio City Music Hall.
 Tours run daily, even during the holidays.

-9. Channel your inner gamer in a visit to Nintendo World, where on-display gaming systems allow fans young and old to play for free.
+9. Channel your inner gamer in a visit to Nintendo NYC, where on-display gaming systems allow fans young and old to play for free.

 10. Visit Rock Center via the subway.
 I bring my son through the massive underground labyrinth of the Concourse.
 It's fun to surprise him as we walk through the buildings and exit into the plaza to see the tree.
 At the Concourse, watch the skaters from one of two fancy restaurants or grab a bite at one of the faster, food court places and eat at the windowed seating area.
 There is also an ATM, post office and clean bathrooms on the Concourse level, along with perhaps two of the city's most crowded Starbucks.